cython/cython/docs/src/userguide/nogil.rst

 blocks cannot run in parallel since all executions require the same lock.

-A function may be marked as ``with gil`` or decorated with ``@cython.with_gil``  to ensure that the GIL is acquired immediately then calling it.
+A function may be marked as ``with gil`` or decorated with ``@cython.with_gil``  to ensure that the GIL is acquired immediately when calling it.

 .. tabs::